privacysandbox/protected-auction-services-docs/bidding_auction_services_system_design.md

 [Alek Kundla][3], Google Privacy Sandbox

-# Bidding and Auction Services System Design
+# Bidding and Auction Services system design
 The [Bidding and Auction Services][4] (B&A) outlines a way to allow Protected Audience auctions to take place in [trusted execution environment][5] (TEE) based servers on a [supported cloud platform][6].